You are using an unsupported browser. Please update your browser to the latest version on or before July 31, 2020.

 Data subjects are all living individuals about whom we hold personal data

-To process data legally, every organisation must identify the legal basis for storing or using people’s personal data.
 Cochrane's Privacy Policy explains how we process personal data.

 How Cochrane processes personal data